Skip to Content

 Pesto Butter

-Make homemade pesto butter by folding homemade pesto into creamy butter for a quick and flavorful spread.
-The savory compound butter comes together quickly, and it’s perfect for slathering onto fresh bread, tossing with pasta, or melting over roasted vegetables and meat entrees.
+Make homemade pesto butter by folding vibrant pesto into creamy butter for an easy, flavor-packed spread.
+This savory compound butter comes together in minutes and is perfect for slathering on warm bread, tossing with pasta, or melting over roasted vegetables and grilled meat entrees.
+For more compound butter recipes, try hot honey butter.

 Pesto butter cut into rounds for serving.